argonautproject/subscriptions/connectathon-scenarios-201909/README.md

 1. Patient Encounter notifications to a consumer app via REST-Hook.
 2. Group Encounter notifications to an intermediary or clearing house via REST-Hook.
 - ?
-Encounter notifications to a consumer app via Websockets.
+Patient Encounter notifications to an app via Websockets.
 - ?
-Encounter notifications to a consumer app via Server Side Events (SSE).
+Patient Encounter notifications to an app via Server Side Events (SSE).
 - ?
 Define a new topic as a change notification to a resource.
 - ?
 Work with authentication
     - REST-Hook